 All year; peak spring-summer.

 Wildlife and Ecology:

 Provides significant food and some cover for wildlife.
-Nectar plant for butterflies.
+Flowers attracts bees and butterflies.
 The fruits are highly attractive to wildlife.

 Can be grown from seed.

 See also the Florida Wildflower Foundation's Flower Friday